jchristn/WatsonWebsocket/README.md

 For more information on using SSL certificates, please refer to the wiki.

-## New in v2.2.0
+## New in v2.2.1

-- Minor refactor
+- StartAsync methods
-- MessageReceivedEventArgs now includes the type of message (Text, Binary)

 ## Server Example
 ```csharp